 Win-Win Simple Solution or Financial Disaster?

 Under the right set of circumstances, mediation may be a successful way to resolve conflicts in a divorce.
 The main determinants are the attitudes and motivations of the parties and the complexity of the issues.
-There are many potential risks and pitfalls in divorce mediation and thus the parties opting for mediation should enter into it with a keen awareness of the issues.
+There are many potential and serious risks and pitfalls in the mediation of an Orange County divorce.
+The parties opting for mediation should enter into it with a keen awareness of the issues.

-It is often thought that mediating a divorce is the easiest and fairest way to resolve the issues and sometimes it is.
+It is often thought that mediating an Orange County divorce is the easiest and fairest way to resolve the issues and sometimes it is.
 It should be understood that, generally, at least one spouse has opted for divorce mediation because of a belief that he or she will obtain a more favorable result in mediation than would have resulted had their spouse been represented by a divorce lawyer.
-Divorce mediation is not always a "play nice" event.
-We consult with many clients who elect to go to mediation as part of a strategy to take advantage of the other spouse by perpetuating the power structure of the couple that existed during the marriage through the divorce mediation process.
+Divorce mediation is often not a "play nice" event.
+We consult with many clients who elect to go to mediation as part of a strategy to take advantage of the other party by perpetuating the power structure of the couple that existed during the marriage through the divorce mediation process.

-There are many situations where parties elect to mediate their divorce in an effort to avoid spending money on divorce lawyers, a very understandable objective.
+There are many situations where parties elect to mediate their Orange County divorce in an effort to avoid spending money on divorce lawyers, a very understandable objective.
 In certain situations, this is not only wise, it may be a necessity due to a lack of funds.
-However, where the parties do have funds available for legal representation, pursuing divorce mediation (without the assistance of a divorce lawyer) may end up being a very expensive mistake - "penny wise and pound foolish" as the saying goes.
+However, where the parties do have funds available for legal representation, pursuing divorce mediation (without the assistance of a divorce lawyer) may ultimately be a very expensive mistake - "penny wise and pound foolish" as the saying goes.

 Divorce Attorney's Fees: Expenditure or Investment

-Spending money for a divorce lawyer is not the way most people would elect to use any portion of their hard-earned savings.
+Spending money for an Orange County divorce lawyer is not the way most logical people would elect to spend their hard-earned savings.
 If a divorce is truly a simple matter, the importance of a divorce lawyer may be less significant than in a more complex matter.
-The problem is that even less complex divorces often have complex and nuanced issues that are not seen by the parties.
+The problem is that even less complex divorces often have complex and nuanced issues that are not seen by the parties themselves.

-In a recent Orange County matter, a party negotiated a full settlement in divorce mediation.
-After learning from her divorce lawyer that she had made a significant error in agreeing to the terms of the settlement, she renegotiated the deal and was able to obtain an additional $275,000.
+In a recent Orange County divorce, a party negotiated a full settlement in divorce mediation.
+After learning from her divorce lawyer that she had made a significant error by agreeing to the terms of the settlement, she renegotiated the deal and was able to obtain an additional $275,000.
+(A fair resolution of the divorce would have resulted in her receiving at least an additional $1,000,000).
 She commented that the lawyer's time spent helping her renegotiate the deal and redraft the judgment cost her $10,000 in additional attorney's fees.
-It was explained to her that it did not cost her $10,000.
-She insisted that it did.
-The divorce lawyer pointed out that she profited by a net of $265,000 ($275,000 - $10,000 = $265,000).
-The client invested $10,000 in fees and the return on the investment was net $265,000, not a bad return on investment.
+It was explained her cost was not $10,000.
+It was pointed out that she profited by a net of $265,000 ($275,000 - $10,000 = $265,000).
+The client invested $10,000 in fees and the return on the investment was net $265,000, not a bad return on her investment.
+She was so focused on fees (which had driven her to mediation) that she had failed to see the big picture.

 Candidates For Divorce Mediation

-In order for a divorce mediation to be successful, the parties must both be good “candidates” for the mediation process.
+In order for a mediation of an Orange County divorce to be successful, the parties must both be good “candidates” for the mediation process.
 Being a good "candidate" generally means that the parties:

 - ARE BOTH WILLING TO ALLOW THE OTHER PERSON RECEIVE 51% OF THE ASSETS;